 In the United States alone, statistics reflect as many as 2,500 security breaches daily, with insider activity accounting for up to 58% of this number.
 (1) An internal breach has various causes, including BYOD practices, malicious activity, carelessness, or from plain, old-fashioned ignorance or human error.
 Additionally, 52% of employees surveyed do not feel that sharing login credentials poses a security risk to their employer.
 (2) Whatever the cause, a zero-trust strategy greatly reduces your organization’s chances of an access-related security lapse.

-Like the Secret Service, DataMotion employs the “zero trust” approach (albeit, for us it is sans earpieces and guns—for some of customers, it’s both).
+Like the Secret Service, DataMotion employs the “zero trust” approach (albeit, for us it is sans earpieces and guns—for some of our customers, it’s both).
 We provide a strong, multi-layered, security-and-compliance-centered strategy for your organization’s secure exchange —here are a few examples of how we apply this concept to keep your data safe:

 Zero Visibility We facilitate your secure exchanges, but our team cannot view your messages, data or documents.
 Ever.
 They are seen by the sender and the intended recipient; after that, your organization’s protocols come into effect.